siberianfox/g2wiki/TinyG-Safety-Interlock-Behaviors.md

  * The Spindle ON signal is disabled via a line buffer by driving it logic LO
  * The Spindle pulse-width-module (PWM) signal is disabled via a line buffer driving it to logic LO

+* **Interlock header**
+The interlock mechanism may also need to control external controllers such as spindles, coolant systems & laser drivers.
+To support this the interlock pinouts should be included on the Kinen & SPI control interfaces.
+There are two output logic level signals:
+ * Interlock triggered.
+This is the signal that should be connected to the MCU interrupt.
+ * Interlock timed out.
+This is the signal that is active when the interlock has timeout has passed, and is connected to the lockout circuitry.

 ##Sequence of Events

 	Step | Sequence | Description